dpmcgarry/esp32-marine-sensorhub/README.md

 * ~~Add device heartbeat / status~~
 * ~~Add PT RTD support~~
 * NTP Time is flaky - appears to be a race condition of some kind
+* MQTT does not gracefully reconnect
+* Test what happens when WiFi is lost / regained
 * Figure out how to make a single flash file
 * Add INA219 Support for Oil Pressure, Engine Temp
 * ~~Test integration with Telegraf~~